kendarorg/HttpAnsweringMachine/docs/docker/https.md

         -jar simpledns-1.0-SNAPSHOT.jar

 This way you could start the image as with the single instance described before adding the 127.0.0.1 as dns server.
-The simpledns will take care of resolving the value of main.local.self with the preceeding dns server.
+The simpledns will take care of resolving the value of main.local.self with the preceding dns server.

 Notice the 127.0.0.11 address that is the default DNS address used inside the container